AI Summary of Peer-Reviewed Research

 Research area:EngineeringCivil and Structural EngineeringMasonry

-What the researchers tested: The researchers combined experimental testing with numerical simulation of axial and eccentric compression.
-They developed a refined three-dimensional finite element model in DIANA, then used 52 numerical models to examine block strength, core material type, wall thickness, steel fiber content, and geometric ratios.
+The researchers studied axial and eccentric compressive behavior through experiments and numerical simulation.
+They developed a refined three-dimensional finite element model in DIANA that included material nonlinearity and interfacial contact, then used 52 numerical models to examine the effects of block strength, core material type, wall thickness, steel fiber content, and geometric ratios.

 Key points

-• Mortise-and-tenon grouted masonry showed improved compressive behavior.
+• MTGM is a mortise-and-tenon grouted masonry system studied for compressive behavior.

-• Raising eccentricity from 0.1 to 0.3 lowered load-bearing capacity by about 40% on average.
+• Raising eccentricity from 0.1 to 0.3 lowered load-bearing capacity by an average of 40%.

 Disclosure